Centennial Exposition: Other buildings

 The Ohio House, one of four exposition buildings remaining in Fairmount Park; the others are Memorial Hall and two comfort stations.

 Eleven nations had their own exhibition buildings, and others contributed small structures, including the Swedish School house referenced below, now in Central Park, New York City.
 The British buildings were extensive and exhibited the evolved bicycle, with tension spokes and a large front wheel.
-Two English manufacturers, Bayless Thomas and Rudge, displayed their high-wheel bikes (called "ordinary bikes" or "penny farthings") at the exposition.
+Two English manufacturers, Bayless Thomas and Rudge, displayed their high-wheel bicycles (also known as "ordinary bikes" or "penny-farthings") at the exposition.
 The bicycle displays inspired Albert Augustus Pope to begin making high-wheel bikes in the United States.
 He started the Columbia Bike Company and published a journal called "LAW Bulletin and Good Roads", which was the beginning of the Good Roads Movement..
 The main British building, also known as St. George's Hall or the English Commission Building, survived at its original site as Fairmount Park offices until it was demolished in 1961.

 26 of the 37 U.S. states constructed buildings along States Drive in the exhibition grounds.
 Only three such state houses are still extant: the Ohio House at its original location in Fairmount Park, the Maryland House, which was moved to Druid Hill Park in Baltimore, where it is extant today, and the Missouri House, which was moved to Spring Lake, New Jersey, along with several other exhibition buildings, some of which are still extant in various Jersey Shore towns.

 The United States government had a cross-shaped building that held exhibits from various government departments.
 The remaining structures were corporate exhibitions, administration buildings, restaurants, and other buildings designed for public comfort.